Chillu1/ModiBuff/README.md

 ## ModiBuff

-Smmary: Very optimized, no GC, great featureset.
+Summary: Very optimized, no GC, great feature-set.
-Ex. games: Rimworld, Hades, Binding of Isaac, Tiny Rogues, Enter the Gungeon
+Ex. games: RimWorld, Hades, Binding of Isaac, Tiny Rogues, Enter the Gungeon
 Ex. genres: small arpg, small rts, pve, colony sim

 ModiBuff is the best choice 95% of the time.
 It's fast, lightweight, deeply redesigned core, has no GC/allocations, and is very easy to